 In the world of ecommerce, competition is fierce.
 In even the most niche area of retail, you have to stand out amongst any number of rivals, some of whom may well have a well-established reputation and loyal customer-base.

 Engaging with your prospective and existing customers alike is absolutely essential – and this is easier than ever today, thanks to the convenience, simplicity, and global reach of the biggest social media networks.

 Most of us instantly think of Facebook and Twitter as the most effective marketing options in the social field, but what about Instagram?

 Businesses on Instagram also enjoy engagement rates 10 times beyond the engagement rates of those on Facebook, 54 times those on Pinterest, and a staggering 84 times those using Twitter.

 For any business looking to explore benefits of marketing on Instagram, there’s certainly plenty of potential, but unless you have an in-house social-media guru to handle it for you, you’ll likely find getting set-up a tad daunting.

 To help you, we’ve put together an ecommerce retailers’ guide to marketing on Instagram, so read on to put your mind at ease …

-First and foremost, you need to make sure your content is the best it can be.
+First and foremost, you need to make sure your content is the best it can be and aligns with your overall marketing plan.
 Snapping pictures of products or your office on your phone, with no artistic angle or creativity, is unlikely to earn you much attention.